 The notion that manufacturing and environmental health are at odds with one another has been commonly held since the Environmental movement really got going in the 1960s.
 Most of the time, this characterization has been true.
 There really is an environmental trade-off associated with industrial activity—at least in the traditional sense.
 Among the most damaging of these effects are:

-The economic advantages of metal additive manufacturing as an alternative to traditional methods are readily apparent, but the reduced environmental impact may be even more important to the future of industry.
+The economic advantages of metal additive manufacturing as an alternative to traditional methods are clear, but the reduced environmental impact may be even more important to the future of industry.
+Each of the four environmental drawbacks of conventional manufacturing listed above has the potential to be mitigated (or even fixed) by 3D printing.

 Below, we’ll discuss how metal AM can help address the environmental problems posed by traditional techniques.